What Is FMS?

 For all other countries there is a 30-day statutory notification period.

-This video describes the FMS process and how businesses can participate in Foreign Military Sales (FMS): Foreign Military Sales (FMS) Video
+For a detailed FMS overview, watch DSCA’s video describing the FMS process and how businesses can participate: Foreign Military Sales (FMS) Video